viktor0556/Quiz-game-react/README.md

 ### Install and run
-1. Clone the carrot to the local machine.
+1. Clone the repo to the local machine.
 2. Open the project folder in VS Code.
 3. Open the terminal and run the following command: npm install
 4. Once the dependencies are installed, run the following command: npm run dev